The Psychology of Trump Derangement Syndrome

 Does the concept apply only to Trump?

 No. Psychologists often see it as part of a broader distress linked to political polarization.
-Similar surges appeared with Barack Obama (“Obama Derangement Syndrome”) and Hillary Clinton (“Clinton Derangement Syndrome”).
+Similar surges appeared with President Barack Obama (“Obama Derangement Syndrome”) and Hillary Clinton (“Clinton Derangement Syndrome”).

 Can Trump’s supporters—or fans of any national political figure—experience a mirror-image effect?